England denied by rain as Australia retain Ashes

 It meant England did not get a chance to push for the final five wickets they needed to force a win.
 Australia remained on 214-5 in their second innings, 61 runs behind the home side.

-At 2-1 up with only one match to play, holders Australia will at least hang on to the Ashes they have possessed since 2017-18 and will now look to complete a first series win in the UK since 2001.
+At 2-1 up with only one match to play, holders Australia will at least hang on to the Ashes they have possessed since 2017-18 and will now look to complete a first series win in the UK in 22 years.

 For an England team playing such a thrilling style of cricket under captain Ben Stokes and coach Brendon McCullum, the wait for a first Ashes win since 2015 goes on.